 HOW TO APPLY

-The application window is open until Tuesday, May 28, 2019.
+The application period opens in late spring.
 Proposals will be reviewed by the SCF Planning Team, which includes representatives from the School of Earth & Sustainability, Campus Sustainability, Library, and TEFD.
 Successful applicants will be notified of fellow selection by early June.